1. What is the Difference Between HTTP and HTTPS?

 - Do not share your password

-- Do not leave your password in an insecure place, such as on Post-It note under your keyboard
+- Do not leave your password in an unsecure place, such as on a piece of paper under your keyboard

 - Some systems will remind or force you to change your password after a predefined amount of time (e.g., 90 days).
 If a system does not offer this feature, manually change it yourself every 90 days.

-In 2021, the ten (10) most common passwords revealed from hacks as reported by cybernews.com were:
+In 2023, the five (5) most common passwords revealed from hacks as reported by cybernews.com were:

 Don't get hacked, secure your passwords with LastPass, a secure online password manager.